devz3ro/DL/README.md

 pip3 install Flask requests beautifulsoup4 gunicorn

-supply correct headers in headers.json file (referrer and origin)
+supply correct dl headers in headers.json file (referrer and origin)

 *note* the headers.json file is *only* needed for a playlist that contains only "dl" mono urls.
 If you are using another provider, define the headers using the --h_referer, --h_origin, and --h_user_agent as shown in the examples below.